A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 "run/runnin tings"

-Definition: expression used to indicate someone who is the boss, often used derisively ("He tink he runnin tings, mehson.")
+Definition: expression used to indicate someone who is the boss, who is "running things."
+Often used derisively ("He tink he runnin tings, mehson.")

 Source: Page 90, Say it in Crucian!